 Opportunities for Businesses

-For many companies, China’s Gen Z is an exciting new market waiting to be tapped.
+For many companies, China’s Gen Z consumers are an exciting new market waiting to be tapped.
 The key is understanding how this generation differs from the previous ones.
-Compared to the Millennials, the Gen-Zers are more enthusiastic about live online streaming and social media shopping.
+Compared to Millennials, Gen-Zers are more enthusiastic about live online streaming and social media shopping.
 They are also more digital-savvy and enjoy sharing information online.

-With their high expectations and worldly perspective, China’s Gen Z is expected to shape the ways businesses create and market their products in the region.
+With their high expectations and worldly perspective, China’s Gen Z consumers are expected to shape the ways businesses create and market their products in the region.
 As they become increasingly influential, businesses need to be prepared and realign their business strategy for this consumer segment.